clsjdk/clsjdk/README.md

 ### Hi there 👋

-🌱 I’m currently learning how to code with Dart, Flutter and Java!
+🌱 I’m currently learning how to code with Dart, Flutter, Python and Java!